fieldOfView/CuTy/README.txt

-When included in an HTML file you may use the same technique or you can keep the name of the CuTy.swf as is and supply the path to the Quicktime VR file setting the FlashParam to "mov=cubicvr.swf".
+When included in an HTML file you may use the same technique or you can keep the name of the CuTy.swf as is and supply the path to the Quicktime VR file setting the FlashVars to "mov=cubicvr.swf".

+The fullscreen functionality of the viewer is only available if the parent HTML specifically allows fullscreen display.

 For more information about how to use CuTy.swf, see the CuTy
 website: